 Participation—the key to doing well in the course

-The most important part of the course–worth 150 out of 500 possible points.
-This is where you show you’re reading, engaging the material (readings, discussion, and online lecture material), and learning.
+This is the most important part of the course, worth 150 out of 550 possible points.
+This is where you show me you’re reading, engaging the material (readings, discussion, and online lecture material), and learning.
 Students need to participate in the discussion every week to gain points for that week.
 Here’s what I’ll be looking for:

 - You need to do the discussion while everyone else is (i.e., no going back three weeks later, unless there are unusual circumstances you’ve cleared with me first); students are entitled to two make-ups.
-If you make a habit of slipping in your posts at the very end of the week, you won’t receive full credit, since the point of this portion of the course is student interaction.
+If you make a habit of slipping in your posts at the very end of the week, you won’t receive full credit.

-- You need to post every week—One posting for each thread I create in the discussion board for the week, and at least one reply to someone else’s post in each thread.
+- You need to post every week—One posting for each thread I create in the discussion board for the week, and at least one reply to someone else’s post.
 This means you could easily have up to six or eight per week (usually I’ll have three questions to frame the week’s discussion).

 - Your posts need to be thoughtful.
 There are 10 points possible for posting, and 5 points for the quality of the posts.
 This is somewhat subjective, I agree, but I will be looking for evidence of thought—maybe the post is short, but condensed and full of meaning and significance.
 I’ll be looking to see that it reflects some preparation and intellectual effort on your part.
 If I can’t tell for sure that you’ve done any of the readings from your posts, don’t expect full credit.
 Of course bringing in outside sources you’ve looked up is always a way to score points.
 So it’s not just length, although it’s very hard to show evidence you’ve been reading and thinking about a topic in a couple of sentences.